kolpator/assignment/README.md

 ######################
 host: postgredb-postgresql

-after login import postgredb-postgresql.sql file to mylist database within postgresqlDatabase
+after login with adminer;    import postgredb-postgresql.sql file to   mylist database.

 after that step you can access to phpapp via;

-http://192.168.99.100:31029/index.php   #again you had to use your minikube servis ip   (minikube service list)
+http://192.168.99.100:31029/index.php   #again you had to use your minikube servise ip   ( minikube service list  > get nginx container)